demik/oldworld/EDA/Design68/README.md

 [^4]: do I have to tell you to use your preferred keyswitches here ?
 Prefer thoses with 5 pins and THT LED mounting

 ### Keycaps
+ISO Mac Keycap sets are quite rare.
-Here is a few Mac keycaps that are known to work nicely with this project:
+Here is a few of them that are known to work nicely with this project:
 - Keychron ISO Q1 & K2 OEM PBT keycap Retro set (DE-ISO UK-ISO Noridc-ISO FR-ISO IT-ISO ESP-ISO)
 - Keychron ISO Q1 & K2 OEM PBT keycap Blue set (DE-ISO UK-ISO Noridc-ISO FR-ISO IT-ISO ESP-ISO)
 - Keychron ISO Q1 & K2 OEM PBT keycap Carbon set (DE-ISO UK-ISO Noridc-ISO FR-ISO IT-ISO ESP-ISO)
 - Keychron France ISO ABS Full Set Keycap (FR-ISO)

+for ANSI, there is plenty of choice around (look at 65%/75% sets from Keychron or NuPhy)

 ### Community
 Thread @ [68kmla](https://68kmla.org/bb/index.php?threads/design68-a-65-replacement-keyboard-using-appledesign-controllers.45326/)